shicky1223/Anitas-Kitchen/README.md

 # odin-recipes
-first project in the Odin Project curriculum
+This is my first project on GitHub.
+The goal of the project is to build a basic recipe website.

+Skills used:
+- Git
+- HTML